A practical guide to Digital Micro-mirror Devices (DMDs) for wavefront shaping: Mechanical and thermal stability

 Before initiating a wavefront shaping experiment, it is important to characterize the influence of temperature to assess the extent to which it impacts the results.
 Although the exact effect on the wavefront distortion can be directly quantified~\cite{Rudolf2021thermal}, it is typically more convenient to directly measure the effect on the studied system's response. \red{Directly using the output of the complex medium under study presents multiple advantages.
 First, it allows the setup to remain unchanged and facilitates easy re-characterization of the effect if some parameters change.
 Additionally, complex media tend to be very sensitive to input phase changes, with the sensitivity varying from one medium to another.
 By using the complex medium itself, we obtain the exact sensitivity needed for the current setup.
 Therefore, regardless of the qualitative changes in the input field, stability in the output indicates that the setup is adequate for studying the medium in question.} To do so, we use a setup similar to the one presented in the previous section and depicted in Fig.~\ref{fig:MMF_ref}.
 We can then estimate the field or intensity decorrelation over time.
 We present here results with intensity correlation, as it does not require a reference arm.
 The measured output pattern typically take the form of a seemingly random speckle pattern, that is sensitive to minute changes in the input wavefront.
 The correlation estimation is obtained by comparing the output intensity pattern $I(\vec{r}, t)$ at a given time $t$ to the one at $t=0$.
 We use the following expression for the correlation:

 with $\bar{I}(\vec{r}, t) = I(\vec{r}, t) - \left\langle I(\vec{r}, t) \right\rangle_{t}$ and $\left\langle . \right\rangle_{\vec{r}}$. $\left\langle . \right\rangle_{t}$ represent the spatial averaging over the region of interest of the output plane (i.e. the plane of the camera sensor) and the temporal averaging over the measured frames.
-Fig.~\ref{fig:temp_decorr} shows the measured decorrelation over time when running an sequence in an infinite loop. $t=0$ correspond in the first case (a) to the start of a sequence and is set in the second one to 4.2 hours post the after of the sequence (b).
-For the scenario (a), it is to note that before the sequence commenced, the DMD was active but remained in the idle state, meaning that it was not executing a sequence.
+Figure~\ref{fig:temp_decorr} shows the measured decorrelation over time when running an sequence in an infinite loop. $t=0$ correspond in the first case (a) to the start of a sequence \red{and in the second case (b) is set to 4.2 hours after the start of the sequence.} For the scenario (a), it is worth noting that before the sequence commenced, the DMD was active but remained in the idle state, meaning that it was not executing a sequence.
 We observe a non-negligible decorrelation over time after the sequence started that slows down after about 1 hour.
 When running the same experiment 4.2 hours after starting the sequence, the correlation is now stable.\\

 The more efficient way to counteract this effect is to use a closed-loop system to stabilize the temperature of the DMD chip.
 This can be achieved by using a thermoelectric cooler as demonstrated in Ref.~\cite{Rudolf2021thermal} and depicted in Fig.~\ref{fig:decorr_T}.